 If you get an American Cocker Spaniel puppy from a breeder, they would give you a feeding schedule and it's important to stick to the same routine, feeding the same type of puppy food to avoid any tummy upsets.
 You can change a puppy's diet, but this needs to be done very gradually always making sure they don't develop any digestive upset in the process and if they do, it's best to put them back on their original diet and to discuss things with the vet before attempting to change their diet again.

 If you are looking to buy an American Cocker Spaniel, you would need to be prepared to pay anything from £600 to over £800 for a well-bred pedigree puppy.
-The cost of insuring a male 3-year-old American Cocker Spaniel in northern England would be £26.35 a month for basic cover but for a lifetime policy, this would set you back £61.11 a month (quote as of March 2016).
-When insurance companies calculate a pet's premium, they factor in several things and this includes where you live in the UK and a dog's age and whether or not they’ve been neutered.
+The cost of insuring a male 3-year-old American Cocker Spaniel in northern England would be £28.97 a month for basic cover but for a lifetime policy, this would set you back £63.43 a month (quote as of February 2018).
+When insurance companies calculate a pet's premium, they factor in several things and this includes where you live in the UK and a dog's age and whether they have been spayed or neutered.

-As a rough guide, the average cost to keep and care for an American Cocker Spaniel would be between £80 to £120 a month depending on the level of insurance cover you opt to buy for your dog, but this does not include the initial cost of buying a pedigree American Cocker Spaniel puppy.
+As a rough guide, the average cost to keep and care for an American Cocker Spaniel would be between £80 to £120 a month depending on the level of insurance cover you opt to buy for your dog, but this does not include the initial cost of buying a well-bred, healthy Kennel Club registered pedigree American Cocker Spaniel puppy.